Emmanuel Mudiay

-Emmanuel Kabeya Mudiay (born March 5, 1996) is a Congolese-American professional basketball player.
+Emmanuel Kabeya Mudiay (born March 5, 1996) is a Congolese-American professional basketball player for the Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
 He played high school basketball for Grace Preparatory Academy and Prime Prep Academy in Texas, where he received media attention.
 He committed to play for the SMU Mustangs men's basketball team on August 24, 2013, but later made the decision to forgo college and joined the Guangdong Southern Tigers in China.
 After an injury-riddled season in China, he was selected with the seventh overall pick in the 2015 NBA draft by the Denver Nuggets.

 Early life

 Mudiay was born on March 5, 1996, in Kinshasa, Zaire (now the Democratic Republic of the Congo) to Jean-Paul Mudiay and Therese Kabeya.
 His father died when he was a toddler, and the family was tremendously troubled by the Second Congo War.
 He lived under the constant threat of the instability in the region, while his mother grew only enough coffee and vegetables to support their needs.
 In 2001, Kabeya and her sons sought asylum in the United States and eventually escaped.
 He primarily spoke French upon arriving in the United States, but his older brother said, "We felt like Americans."